VishalGowthaman/Mini-Project-Plant-Disease-Prediction-/README.md

 ## Algorithm:
 1.Data Loading and Preprocessing:

-Load image data from the "PlantVillage" directory using image_dataset_from_directory.
+-Load image data from the "PlantVillage" directory using image_dataset_from_directory.

-Split the dataset into training, validation, and test sets.
+-Split the dataset into training, validation, and test sets.

-Perform data augmentation on the training set using random flips and rotations.
+-Perform data augmentation on the training set using random flips and rotations.

 2.Model Construction: